nedbat/scriv/docs/commands.rst

 The initial contents of the fragment file are populated from the :ref:`config_new_fragment_template` template.
-The format is either ReStructured Text or Markdown, selectable with the :ref:`config_format` setting.
+The format is either reStructuredText or Markdown, selectable with the :ref:`config_format` setting.

 The default new fragment templates create empty sections for each